VonDoogles/TLD-QualityOfLife/README.md

 ### Always Select Starter
 Always show the torch light UI to select the starter item.
 This helps prevent accidental usage of matches.

+## Toilet
+### Water Non Potable
+When enabled, water taken from toilets is non potable.

 ## Travois
 ### Pickup With Contents
 When enabled, allows picking up a Travois while items are still inside.
 Also enables transfering items to a Travois in your inventory.

 > [!CAUTION]
-> **Pickup With Contents** causes this mod to handle save/load for items in a Travois while in your inventory.
-Before disabling the option or this mod, MAKE SURE all Travois in your inventory are empty!
+> **Pickup With Contents** in QoL v1.12.0 caused this mod to handle save/load for items in a Travois while in your inventory.
+Before disabling the option or this mod, MAKE SURE all Travois in your inventory are empty and save, or save with QoL v1.13.0 or newer!
 Otherwise you WILL loose all items inside such Travois!
 This does not affect Travois that are deployed in the world.

 ### Use With Rope
 When enabled, allows attaching a Travois to a rope and raising/lowering it at climb points.

+### Show In Radial
+When enabled, the travois will appear under the navigation radial menu.
+This can be used to deploy the Travois.

 ## UI
 ### Buff Notification Offset